 You’ll pay a ticket for each attraction or show you choose to attend.
 It’s recommended you book your tickets in advance online, although you can also buy the tickets on the same day at the park (attractions subject to availability).

-Hyde Park Winter Wonderland Opening Hours: 10am to 10pm except Christmas Day
+Hyde Park Winter Wonderland Opening Hours: 10 AM to 10 PM except for Christmas Day

 Winter Wonderland (London) prices: it depends on the attractions you want to enjoy